 An extensive study evaluated the mean wind speed bias between measurements and NEWA-WRF simulations using 291 onshore masts over Europe, where complex sites are defined as having 2% of their slopes higher than 16.7° within a radius of 3.5 km (Dörenkämper et al., 2020).
-Results showed that the selected NEWA-WRF setup in complex sites has a mean wind speed bias of $-0.25 \pm 0.83$ ms-1.
-Based on Fig. 6b, ALEX17 has a much larger systematic underestimation of the wind speed when compared to NEWA-WRF's validation study, as expected since the complexity at MP5 is ten times higher based on the same criteria.
+Results showed that the selected NEWA-WRF setup in complex sites has a mean wind speed bias of $-0.25 \pm 0.83 \text{ ms}^{-1}$ .
+Based on Fig. 6b, ALEX17 has a much larger systematic underestimation of the wind speed when compared to NEWA-WRF's validation study, as expected since at MP5 20% of the slopes exceed 16.7°.
 In order to improve modeling here we need to further downscale NEWA-WRF using non-linear micro-scale models.

-3.2 Atmospheric stability
+5 3.2 Atmospheric stability

-15 Monin-Obukhov Similarity Theory (MOST) is commonly used to describe the mean and turbulence characteristics of the flow within the surface layer (Foken, 2006).
-MOST assumes that over horizontally homogeneous and flat terrain (HHF) conditions, normalized atmospheric gradients such as those of wind and temperature are functions of the dimensionless parameter z/L, where z is the height above ground and L is the Obukhov length, which is defined as $L = -(u^3T_s)/(\kappa g \overline{w'T_s'})$ , where $u =$

-$(\overline{u'w'}^2 + \overline{v'w'}^2)^{1/4}$ is the friction velocity, $\kappa = 0.4$ the von Kármán constant, g the acceleration due to gravity and $T_s$ the sonic anemometer temperature.
+Monin-Obukhov Similarity Theory (MOST) is commonly used to describe the mean and turbulence characteristics of the flow within the surface layer (Foken, 2006).
+MOST assumes that over horizontally homogeneous and flat terrain (HHF) conditions, normalized atmospheric gradients such as those of wind and temperature are functions of the dimensionless parameter z/L, where z is the height above ground and L is the Obukhov length, which is defined here as L = -(u\Ts)/(κgwT's), where u\ = (w'w' + v'w')1/4 is the friction velocity, κ = 0.4 the von Kármán constant, g the acceleration due to gravity and Ts the sonic anemometer temperature.
 The prime (') denotes fluctuations and the overbar a mean.
 The velocity components u, v and w refer to the stream-wise, cross-wind and vertical velocity components, respectively.

-- In ALEX17 we select the central position as a reference for atmospheric stability and we use z/L to evaluate the wind 5 profiles under different stability conditions for two predominant wind directions.
-The CP is located on a plateau within the valley floor surrounded by farmland, which is one of the flattest and most homogeneous areas in the experimental area, but still far from HHF conditions.
+In ALEX17 we select the central position as a reference for atmospheric stability and we use z/L to evaluate the wind profiles under different stability conditions for two predominant wind directions.
+The CP is located on a plateau within the

+- 15 valley floor surrounded by farmland, which is one of the flattest and most homogeneous areas in the experimental area, but still far from HHF conditions.
 The climatology of stability is derived by computing z/L at 10 m agl from sonic anemometer measurements at 20 Hz, computing the fluxes over 30 minutes.
 We use the coordinate system described above by applying yaw and pitch rotations, i.e. double rotation.
-Table 2 shows the atmospheric stability classes given by z/L intervals following the 10 analysis by Pare et al. (2011) and the number of 20 min profiles. - 10 analysis by Berg et al. (2011) and the number of 30-min profiles.
+Table 2 shows the atmospheric stability classes given by z/L intervals following the analysis by Berg et al. (2011) and the number of 30-min profiles.
+The z/L parameter was chosen to classify stability from - 20 a climatological point of view.
+For the stratified flow patterns over complex terrain (section 4), we select the Froude number since it is a more descriptive parameter for flow over obstacles (Kaimal and Finnigan, 1994).